bentoml/BentoML/docs/source/use-cases/diffusion-models/comfyui.rst

 Build the workflow as a Bento
 -----------------------------

 In this step, we build the workspace and workflow as a Bento.
 We require the workflow API JSON file and the workspace model we saved in the previous steps.
-Underneath the hood, BentoML freezes the current Python virtual environment as dependency and genereates a service module with the serving logic for the workflow.
+Underneath the hood, BentoML freezes the current Python virtual environment as dependency and generates a service module with the serving logic for the workflow.

 .. code-block:: bash